 UlrichsWeb: Provides key information about journals' publishing frequency, location, audience, peer review status and more.

-A great place to start is the Directory of Open Access Journals, or "DOAJ."
+Is the journal included in the Directory of Open Access Journals (DOAJ)?
 DOAJ is comprehensive, "community-curated online directory that indexes and provides access to high quality, open access, peer-reviewed journals."
 To be included, journals must be peer-reviewed or employ editorial quality control.
+This also means the journals do not employ deceptive marketing practices to solicit papers to get the article processing charge that authors may pay.
+(See our page on open access publishing models.)

-Remember, you can always consult advisors or subject specialist librarians in your field to provide more tailored advice.
+Remember, we can help!
+If you're not sure about a journal, e-mail us at firstname.lastname@example.org.
+And you can always consult advisors or subject specialist librarians in your field to provide more tailored advice.

 Choosing a book publisher can be daunting, especially if you are looking to be published for the first time.
 The most useful advice and guidance will likely come from peers, colleagues, and academic advisors familiar with publishing in your discipline.
 They'll be most knowledgeable about the logistics, publishing terms, marketing efforts, and prestige of particular presses.